NotBlankk/admcsimple2/README.md

-ADMC second domain web page
+ADMC Repository for 2nd Domain